nikridley174/Weather-App/README.md

 It fetches real-time weather data using the [OpenWeatherMap API](https://openweathermap.org/).

 Search any city to see current temperature, feels-like, humidity, wind speed, and weather conditions with nice icons.
-Includes dark/light mode toggle and °C/°F switchin.
+Includes dark/light mode toggle and °C/°F switching.

 # Features
 - Search weather by city name